rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Loading custom facts
 --------------------

-You can provide provide your own facts if you want, which is covered in :ref:`developing_modules`.
+You can provide your own facts, as described in :ref:`developing_modules`.
 To run them, just make a call to your own custom fact gathering module at the top of your list of tasks, and variables returned there will be accessible to future tasks:

 .. code-block:: yaml